 She doesn’t have to respond in sin.
 It would be extremely tempting to respond in the flesh, but she is no longer a slave to sin if she is in Christ!
 (Romans 6:1-14)

-What She Can Do Instead of Responding in the Flesh
+What a Cheated-on Wife Can Do Instead of Responding in the Flesh

 She can set a powerful, shockingly holy and supernatural example that makes him have to see Christ in her.